p1xel8ted/Cult-of-the-Lamb-Mod-Collection/thunderstore/rebirth/README.md

 ## Changelog

+### 1.0.1 - 25/11/2022 - You must upate COTL_API to 0.1.10!

+* Compatibility update for COTL API 0.1.10
+* Added ability to rebirth elderly followers.
+Default is off.
+Can be changed in the config file.

 ### 1.0.0 - 17/10/2022 - You must upate COTL_API to 0.1.6!

 * Moved the token from the common to rare pool of the offering shrine.